kubernetes/community/wg-naming/language-evaluation-framework.md

-# Language harm evaluation framework
+# A framework for evaluating harmful language

 ## About

 The language evaluation framework is a guidance document developed by the Kubernetes Naming Working Group.
 It outlines a structured framework for evaluating language and terminology for harm to the community.
 This enables the community to navigate divisive conversations with a measure of clarity.

-While the document was created for an open source technology project, we feel the principles outlines are applicable to other fields as well.
+The framework was created for an open source technology project.
+The framework may be applicable to other fields as well.

-## The framework

-### Using the framework
+## Using the framework

-The framework is divided into 3 sections: first-, second-, and third-order concerns, ranked in order of potential for harm the language could cause to the community.
+The framework is divided into three sections: first-, second-, and third-order concerns, ranked in order of potential harm to the community.

-In general, first-order concerns are egregious, overt, and clearly problematic.
-Second-order concerns are things which indicate problematic language, but are less clearly provable.
-Third-order concerns indicate language that could use improvement.
+First-order concerns are language where harm is egregious, overt, and clearly problematic.
+Second-order concerns are language which is problematic but with a less definite impact.
+Third-order concerns indicate language that could use improvement but does no demonstrable harm.

-For each term under evaluation, answer all questions.
+Answer all questions for each term evaluated.

-When complete, look at the questions answered in the affirmative: in general, the more questions answered “yes” or “possibly”, the more likely it is that the language in question needs to be erased.
-If any first-order concerns are a “yes”, replace the language in question.
-If a significant number of second- or third- order concerns are a “yes”, strongly consider replacing the language in question.
+When complete, consider questions answered in the affirmative: in general, the more questions answered “yes” or “possibly”, the more likely it is that the language in question needs to be replaced.

+If any first-order concerns are a “yes”, replace the language.

+If a significant number of second- or third- order concerns are a “yes”, strongly consider replacing the language.

 This framework is intentionally non-prescriptive.
-Bear in mind that your intention in this work is to reduce harm for the community first and foremost, and let that guide your decisions.
+The intention in this work is to reduce harm for the community; let harm reduction guide your decisions.

 ### First-order concerns

 First-order concerns are characterized by:

-- Overtness: regardless of its use in the context of code or technology, there is little to no ambiguity outside of technology as to whether the language in question indicates harm.
+- Overtness: regardless of its use in the context of code or technology, there is little to no ambiguity outside of technology as to whether the language in question indicates harm
-- Identity-specificity: language in question specifically unambiguously identifies a group of people.
+- Identity-specificity: language in question specifically unambiguously identifies a group of people

 #### Is the term overtly racist?